Ahmad222/census_ml_example/results/reports/eda_report.md

 ---

-## 7. Recommendations for Preprocessing
+## 7. EDA inspired recommendations for Preprocessing

 ### 7.1 Missing Value Treatment
 1. **Migration features:** Create "migration_available" flag or impute with "Not in universe"